 Gary Dunnett, Executive Officer, National Parks Association of NSW

 Fire has played a central role in human history, an essential part of the tool kit that enabled a naked ape to spread across the globe.
 We are all linked by our individual experiences of fire, from an infant’s wonder to the shared pleasure of sitting around a campfire.
 Fire has influenced human history far beyond our individual experiences.
 In Australia, more so than anywhere else in the world, fire has shaped the landscape, vegetation communities and species.
 The arrival of humanity on this continent coincided with a sharp increase in fire frequency and a broad trend towards more fire tolerant vegetation types.

 Read More “The bits that didn’t burn -NSW’s unburnt parks as biodiversity arks”

-The National Parks Association of NSW today released a comprehensive research paper which demonstrates that the Snowy 2.0 pumped hydro storage project does not stack up on either environmental or financial grounds and its benefits are overstated.
+The National Parks Association of NSW today released a comprehensive research paper that found all of the claimed benefits of the Snowy 2.0 pumped hydro storage project to be overstated or false.

 Read More “Snowy 2.0 claims don’t ‘stack up’”